Life insurance for new parents

 Why life insurance is important for new parents

 Not being a part of your child’s future is something you never want to imagine.
-Yet it’s a worry that creeps up on us all from time to time.

 Parents depend on each other in ways that go beyond earning a salary and paying the bills.
 In many cases, the surviving parent may have to leave their full-time job to care for the kids.
-Or if they continue working, the extra childcare needed would become very expensive.
-Having a financial safety net in place can at least offer some reassurance, allowing you to enjoy your new family life without the niggling worry of ‘what if something happens to me?’
+Or if they continue working, the cost of extra childcare needed would become very expensive.

-There’s no one-size-fits-all answer.
-It’s something you’ve got to sit down and work out.
-It’s a good idea to factor in your outgoings now and in the future, so if the worst happened, these costs can be covered.
+But you shouldn’t just think of the cost of bringing up a child.
+It’s a good idea to factor in your outgoings now and in the future, so if the worst happened, your costs could be covered.

 A lot will depend on your financial situation.
 Think about:

-• Your mortgage, any loans and other large outstanding debts that could be a burden if the main breadwinner died.
+• Your mortgage – any loans and other large outstanding debts that could be a burden if the main breadwinner died.

-• Loss of earnings if the bereaved partner had to give up work to care for the children.
+• Loss of earnings – if the bereaved partner had to give up work to care for the children.

-• All the usual costs involved with bringing up a child: clothes, food, toys, activities, days out, holidays, birthdays and Christmases, to name a few.
+• All the usual costs involved with bringing up a child – clothes, food, toys, activities, days out, holidays, birthdays and Christmases, to name a few.

 If your outgoings can be covered, and you’d prefer to leave a lump sum for your child to access when they’re older, you might want to consider setting up your life insurance in trust.

-Level term life insurance
+Level-term life insurance

 This is a fixed policy for a set period of time – the ’term’.
 You choose the pay-out amount and the length of the policy term.
 Your family will get a lump sum for exactly the same amount, whether it’s paid out at the beginning or towards the end of the policy term.